Who said that Halloween is just about scary stuff? How about those little (and big) ones who still want to celebrate but dislike gore?

 That’s why I started with sketching the outlines of my design and the placement of the eyes, using a round brush #3 and a watery yellow paint.
 Once you painted this design more often, you don’t need to do this anymore.

-Using a yellow-orange-red-dark red split cake and a ⅝# angle brush paint the base.
+To continue making easy pumpkin face paint, use a yellow-orange-red-dark red split cake and a ⅝# angle brush paint the base.
 Start with the yellow lines next to the eyes.

 Then flip your brush and keep the light color on the outside while painting ‘bands’.